JialeDai/Covid19-Appointment-System/README.md

 # database-course-project
-It is an covid-19 vaccination appointment syste.
+It is an covid-19 vaccination appointment system.